 The concept of the SDR/AE model is to split the sales cycle between 2 distinct specialists to boost productivity.
 The 2 specialists are the sales development representative (SDR) and the account executive (AE).
 In theory, investing in an SDR team should increase the pipeline built and the number of deals closed while decreasing the sales cycle length.

-A sales development representative (SDR) is responsible for the first quarter of the sales cycle, where they’re in charge of introducing new high-quality leads into the pipeline.
+A sales development representative (SDR) is responsible for the first half of the sales cycle, where they’re in charge of introducing new high-quality leads into the pipeline.
 They handle all cold calling and prospecting responsibilities so sales reps don’t have to spend as much time finding new leads.

 Their primary job functions include: